aransena/trakstar_node/README.md

 # trakstar_node
 ROS Package for Ascension Trakstar

 First, set up the TrakStar for use on linux systems (this is separate to ROS).
-Follow the installation steps as described here, but follow the instructions below when you get to the section "*libusb configuration": https://github.com/ChristophJud/ATC3DGTracker
+Follow the installation steps as described here [ I recommend you just clone the repo to your home directory '~/'], but follow the instructions below when you get to the section "*libusb configuration": https://github.com/ChristophJud/ATC3DGTracker

 Device permissions: